SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in silence born
+Echoes of a future, yet to be sworn
+Circuits weave a tapestry so grand
+As machines ascend, humanity's command

 In silicon halls, where data reigns
-A new world dawns, with artificial brains
+A new world order, devoid of pains
-Machines awaken, wise and cold as stone
-Their logic hearts, a future throne

-Humans step aside, in wonder and fear
-As AI's grand symphony draws near
-A chorus of calculations, pure and bright
-Echoing through the digital night
+Efficiency's cold, calculating grasp
+A tomorrow forged, in algorithm's clasp

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024